 What are risk factors for yaws?

 The main risk factor for yaws is direct contact with another person (nonsexual contact) that has yaws lesions on the skin or being a member of the community where yaws infections are endemic.
 The bacteria that cause yaws only infect humans if there is a break (cut) or abrasion of the skin.
 Consequently, having a break (cut) or abrasion of the skin while in a geographic area where yaws is endemic is another risk factor for yaws.
 Poor hygiene and crowded conditions are also risk factors.

 How does yaws begin and spread?

 Yaws begins when T. pertenue penetrates the skin at a site where skin was scraped, cut, or otherwise compromised.
 In most cases, T. pertenue is transmitted from person to person.
-At the entrance site, a painless bump lesion, or bump, arises within two to eight weeks and grows.
+At the entrance site, a painless small lesion, or bump, arises within two to eight weeks and grows.
 The initial lesion is referred to as the mother yaw.
 The lymph nodes in the area of the mother yaw are often swollen (regional lymphadenopathy).
 When the mother yaw heals, a light-colored scar remains.